 Like many minimalist tools, the design of the Mini is also utilitarian.
 The main idea behind its slim shape and small size is portability.

 This grinder will easily fit in any travel bag, and can even fit in the pocket of your jacket.

-If you are packing an AeroPress coffee maker (my favorite travel brewer), the Porlex is the best travel partner, because you can place it right inside the Aeropress for convenient packing.
+If you are packing an AeroPress coffee maker, the Porlex is the best travel partner, because you can place it right inside the Aeropress for convenient packing.

 However, this grinder would be a good partner for whatever manual brewer you decide to take with you.

 In addition to its miniature size (hmm, wonder where they got the name), this grinder is extremely light despite its full metal body.